sylvia935/sylvia935.github.io/_pages/about.md

 # Who I Am
 -----
+I am an Assistant Professor of Information Technology at Kennesaw State University.
+My research lies at the intersection of human-centered AI, computing education, and learning technologies, with a particular focus on designing AI-powered learning experiences for K–12 students and educators.

-I am a Research Scientist of Computer Science at [North Carolina State University](https://www.csc.ncsu.edu/index.php).
-At NC State, I work closely with [Tiffany Barnes](https://www.csc.ncsu.edu/people/tmbarnes) and faculty at Digital Transformation of Education (DTE) cluster.
-I earned my Ph.D. degree in Human-Centered Computing at University of Florida, advised by [Kristy Boyer](https://www.cise.ufl.edu/research/learndialogue/person.php?id=keboyer).
-I earned my Master's degree in [Information Science](https://sci.pitt.edu/) at University of Pittsburgh, where I worked closely with [Erin Walker](https://www.cs.pitt.edu/people/full-time-faculty/erin-walker/) and [Amy Ogan](https://www.amyogan.com/) (Carnegie Mellon University).
-I received my Bachelor's degree in Management Science from [Anhui University](http://en.ahu.edu.cn/).
+Prior to joining Kennesaw State University, I was a Research Scientist in Computer Science at North Carolina State University.
+I earned my Ph.D. in Human-Centered Computing from the University of Florida and my M.S. in Information Science from the University of Pittsburgh.
+I received my B.S. in Management Science from Anhui University.

 ## Recent Updates
 - **Upcoming Position**: Starting in Fall 2026, I will join [Kennesaw State University, Department of Information Technology](https://campus.kennesaw.edu/colleges-departments/ccse/academics/information-technology/index.php) as a tenure-track assistant professor.